Speech Pathology for Children

 Our approach to Speech Therapy is evidence based, which means we only use therapy approaches which have been thoroughly tested by experts.
 We specialise in the area of complex speech and language needs for children.
 Our Speech Pathologists love working with children and are passionate about the work they do and are highly trained.

-All our Speech Pathologists are Certified Practising Members of Speech Pathology Australia and are approved Medicare, HCWA, Better Start and NDIS providers.
+All our Speech Pathologists are Certified Practising Members of Speech Pathology Australia and are approved Medicare, HCWA and Better Start providers.
 Our Speech Pathologists can help your child in many ways, as speech therapy is more than just about helping your child talk.
+Other areas include:

 helping a primary school student understand what their teacher is telling them